AOSC-Archive/p-vector/doc/13-configuration.md

 :   This value is used to derive _`Valid-Until`_ field together with _`Date`_ in generated _`InRelease`_ files.

 *`codename`*
-:   A one-word development codename for the software release, used as the _`Codename`_ field in _`InRelease`_.
+:   A development codename for the software release, used as the _`Codename`_ field in _`InRelease`_.

 *`origin`*
 :   A one-line phrase indicating the origin of the APT sources, used as the _`Origin`_ field in _`InRelease`_.

 AOSC OS repository only has one component: _`main`_.
 Other fields in the Debian Repository Format are not supported for now, but may be added in the future.

 [^deb]: [Structure of the official Debian repository](https://wiki.debian.org/DebianRepository/Format).
-AOSC does not strictly adhere to this structure, but this is retained for reference nonetheless.
+AOSC does not strictly adhere to this structure, here this ispresented for reference purposes.